 Akon, the rapper who’s song “I Wanna F*ck You” (which was my 7th grade ringtone - followed by Natasha Bedingfield’s “Unwritten,”) had a table next to mine and we started having a casual conversation.
-One of the models he was accompanied by asked me, “So are you a woman that used to be a man?”
-Instead of getting angry, I sat down next to her and told her I wanted to educate her.
-I started off by saying she should never ask someone in that way or tone again about their gender identity.
-She was quick to defend herself, arguing that she’s just very blunt.
-I told her there was difference in being blunt, (I myself am very much so blunt), and being ignorant.
-I then talked to her about transgender and gave her my story and typical spiel.
+One of the models he was accompanied by abruptly asked me, “So are you a woman that used to be a man?”
+Knowing she was tipped off by my voice, instead of getting angry, I sat down next to her and told her I wanted to help educate her.
+I started off by saying she should never ask someone about their gender identity in that way or tone again.
+She was quick to defend herself, arguing that she’s “just very blunt.”
+I told her there was difference in being blunt, (I myself am very much so blunt,) and being ignorant.
+I then talked to her about transgenderism and told her my story/typical spiel.
 At one point she kept interrupting and Akon turned to her and said, “Shut up and let her talk.”
 She then let me finish before apologizing for her actions.
-At the end of our conversation AKon got up, and hugged me, and thanked me for being so open and sharing my story with him and tat it taught him alot.
-We then took an epic group photo which i posted to IG.
+At the end of our conversation Akon got up and hugged me, thanked me for being so open and sharing my story, and said our conversation taught him a lot.
+We then took an epic group photo which I posted to IG.

-What I learned from my birthday is that I am loved, and knowing I’ve found good hearted people in LA which makes me feel good.
-I had no expectations for my birthday weekend, and it turned out to be incredible.
-I went into my 25th year looking and feeling my absolute best, which I wasn't’ expecting at all.
-Most people have said I’d have a quarter-life crisis during my birthday weekend, but luckily I only had a minor breakdown on the morning of the 1st.
-I will admit it was over something meaningless that spiraled.
-I had gotten a low amount of likes within the first hour of my post and got upset over it.
+On Sunday the 3rd, my actual birthday, my grandparents came up from the desert to take me to brunch at my favorite Vegan restaurant, Gracias Madre, and then I went home and watched movies in bed with my bff turned new roomie, Maddie.
+My birthday solidified the fact that I’ve found good hearted people in LA who love me for me, which is hard in this city and makes me feel accomplished.
+To be honest, I had no expectations for my birthday weekend and it turned out to be incredible.
+I entered my 25th year looking and feeling my absolute best, which I wasn't anticipating in the slightest.
+Most people had said I’d have a quarter-life crisis surrounding my birthday, but luckily I only had a minor breakdown on the morning of the 1st.
+I will admit it was over something meaningless that spiraled into something more.
+I had gotten a low amount of likes within the first hour of my Instagram post and got upset over it.
 My solution?
-A phone rant with Turner, pulling myself together, and going on a hike at Runyon Canyon.
+A phone rant with Turner, pulling myself together with a cold Matcha, and going on a hike at Runyon Canyon.
 I got into a Lyft Line on my way home from the hike and talked to my driver and the model next to me about my morning meltdown.
-They both gave me sound advice, I need to separate me self value from IG and things that I know I want from myself and it’ll be good for stress.
-I couldn’t have agreed more, and I am now trying to work on making social media less about validation through likes and more just showcasing how I really am day to day, and letting everything happen as it should.
+They both gave me sound advice; I need to separate my self-worth from IG to help cope with my stress.
+I couldn’t have agreed more, and I am now trying to work on making social media less about validation through likes/followers and more about showcasing how I really am day to day, and letting everything happen as it should.
 That mentality helped me to take on 25 and carried over into Pride weekend.